 You should complete the relevant section of the Annual Subscribers Application Form with details of the individuals who will need passes.
 This form can be obtained from the Camera Room adjacent to Lloyd's Reception.
 Lloyd's reserves the right to reject a pass application for any individual who is not suitable and in such cases we will explain to you the reasons why, where we are able to.
 The first passholder will also need to sign the application form as the applicant's sponsor for all subsequent passes.
-A small processing fee is charged for each pass issued.
-At the time of writing this fee is £32 per pass.
+An annual processing fee is charged for each pass issued.